 Legendary Ladies of Rhythm

 Does the word “drummer” paint a picture in your head?
 What does a “drummer” even look like?
 Most people might picture a grubby lookin’ dude with long hair, ripped jeans, and the faint odor of stale beer and cigarettes.
-But, as a student at Loudlands Music Lab, you know that’s not at all what drummers are.
+But, as a student at our music school near Melrose, you know that’s not at all what drummers are.
 While it’s undeniably true that the majority of drummers are male, some of the gnarliest and most innovative drummers are women.
 Let’s check out just a few of the biggest names.

 Viola Smith